Every day, there is a new SEO technique that you might use to rank better.

 8. Recipes

 The internet is full of recipes, so it’s hard to believe that you’ll be posting one that doesn’t have a competitor.
 Hence, the recipe markup helps search engines understand the intricacies of your web pages.
-With the markup, you can highlight properties like total cooking time, ratings, and a short description of the method.
+With the markup, you can highlight details and properties like total cooking time, ratings, and a short description of the method.

 Letting the reader look at a recipe slice, you reasonably expect them to check out the whole site.